zprovenzale/P1/README.md

 ### Option 1: Bubble Class and Bubble Array (=15)

+Consult the Waves video on Moodle if stuck.
+The Waves move horizontally rather than vertically but are otherwise extremely similar.
 This is one of the easier tasks, so it's worth slightly less.

 - (3) You have a functioning Bubble object that drifts upward.
 - (3) Your bubble reappears at the bottom of the tank after a delay.